Hero Background

 Grasping the background of CMMC gives important insight.
 Here’s a succinct timeline:

-- November 10, 2025: CMMC enforcement begins, marking the start of a three-year phased rollout expected to extend through late 2028.
+• November 10, 2025: CMMC enforcement begins, marking the start of a three-year phased rollout, during which CMMC requirements are included in DoD solicitations as specified.

 This timeline underscores the DoD’s commitment to safeguarding sensitive data across the supply chain, cemented by the final CMMC 2.0 rule.